List of Moomin characters: Snufkin

 (Snusmumriken – dialectical snusmumrik or mumrik, "old man who talks carelessly; old codger, old bore; old snuff-taker; snotty or scruffy old man," derived from snus, "snuff, chewing tobacco" + interjection mum, also in mumla "mumble," with pejorative ending -ik) – Moomintroll's best friend, the son of the elder Mymble and the Joxter, and half-brother to the Mymble's daughter and Little My.
 Snufkin wears old green clothes and a wide-brimmed hat that he has had since birth.
 He lives in a tent, smokes a pipe, and plays the harmonica.
 He is based on Tove Jansson's ex-fiancé Atos Wirtanen who was also known to wander.

 He lives a nomadic lifestyle, only staying in Moominvalley in the spring and summer, but leaving for warmer climates down south every winter instead of hibernating through the winter as the others of Moominvalley do.

 The character has a mostly positive reception from both fans and critics.

-Snufkin serves as the main protagonist in the 2024 video game Melody of Moominvalley.

 Little My

-(Lilla My – my, "micron, mu") is a small, determined and fiercely independent Mymble.
+(Lilla My – my, "micron, mu") is a small, determined, and fiercely independent Mymble.
 When she wants something done, she does it straight away.
 She is very aggressive and totally disrespectful, but can be a good friend.
-She is Snufkin's elder half-sister and first appeared in The Exploits of Moominpappa, in which her small stature is explained as resulting from arrest of growth.
+She is Snufkin's sister and first appeared in The Exploits of Moominpappa, in which her small stature is explained as resulting from arrest of growth.
+Little My's age and relation to the Joxter and Snufkin has notable contradiction, mainly between Moominpappa's Memoirs and Moominsummer Madness.